 TutorialUniversal_loss.pzbrf Very disappointing, Herr Oberst.
-Very disappointing indeed.
-You failed to achieve your objectives in the allotted time.
+Sehr enttäuschend, indeed.
+You failed to achieve even minimal objectives in the allotted time.

-Before your training can proceed any further, you must be able to complete this training scenario successfully.
-We will allow you to attempt this training again - but further failure will reflect poorly on me!
+Before your training can proceed any further, you must be able to complete this exercise successfully.
+We will allow you to attempt it again -- but further failure will reflect poorly on us both, Herr Oberst!
+Do not fail me again!